-This fudge is a classic recipe from the 1800s, and it’s as delicious today as it was in the past.
-It’s made with just a few simple ingredients, and is a tasty sweet treat that everyone will love.
-It makes an excellent gift, too.
-You might find us sneaking a bite while on a break at the Tall Ships 1812 Tour.
+This fudge is a classic recipe from the 1800’s, and is as delicious today as it was way back in the day.
+Made with just a few simple ingredients, this is a tasty sweet treat that everyone will love.
+It even makes an excellent gift, too.

 Brown Sugar Fudge